-When a sailor lifts the anchor of a ship, he should call “anchor’s away,” because the anchor is away, right?
-Or is it “anchors aweigh” (which doesn’t even make sense)?
-The answer may surprise you — unless you’ve ever spent time around an actual anchor.
+When a sailor lifts the anchor of a ship, they should call “Anchor’s away,” because the anchor is away, right?
+Or is it “Anchors aweigh”?
+The answer may not seem significant — unless you’ve spent time around an actual anchor.

 Anchors Away!
 Or, Wait — Is it Anchors Aweigh?

 There’s a reason people often mix these terms up: The wrong way makes more sense.
-After all, you are going away when the anchors are aweigh, so it’s understandable that people would use “anchors away” almost as often as the correct “anchors aweigh.”
-But like many historical phrases that have made their way into modern English, it doesn’t have to make the most sense to be right.
+After all, you are going away when the anchors are aweigh, so it’s understandable that people would use the incorrect anchors away almost as often as the correct anchors aweigh.

 Where You’ve Heard It Before

 Naval veterans and marching band enthusiasts have no problem identifying the correct way to say anchors aweigh.
 It’s the name of the United States Naval Academy fight song, as well as the unofficial march song of the U.S. Navy itself.
 In fact, “Anchors Aweigh” is such a part of American pop culture that you’ve likely heard the song whether you know it or not.

 More Nautical Terms and Phrases You May Already Know

 Even if you’ve never been on a ship in your life, you’ve likely said — or heard — anchors aweigh as an everyday expression meaning “ready to go.”
 But that’s only one idiom we’ve gotten from sailor slang and nautical terms.
 Other phrases you may say at home or at work include: